skipoleschris/xsbt-cucumber-plugin/README.markdown

 * arguments starting with @ or ~ will be passed to cucumber using the --tags flag
 * arguments starting with anything else will be passed to cucumber using the --name flag

+**NEW** You can also run cucumber in the dry run mode to get information on which steps have been implemented without running those steps.
+There is a new task for this:

+    cucumber-dry-run

+This supports all of the same command line options as the cucumber task.

 ## Usage - Test Framework ##
 Install the plugin and additional test framework integration (see later).
 Feature files MUST go in the 'src/test/resources' directory as only the classpath is visible to test frameworks.
 Step definitions go in 'src/test/scala'.